junka/ffpic/README.md

 ### For on-hands learning, with no third-party lib dependency

+For all kind of images, we treat the data as two parts. ```format meta``` and ```raw coded data```.
+The format meta typically is a file header or mixed with raw coded data in certain structure.
+The raw coded data is usualy data that has been quantized, transformed, and entropy coded.

+There is no secret in all the image compression tech.
+With knowledge about the above two parts, we can decode a image all by ourself.

 We should learn the picture format following the order:
 ```
-bmp -> png -> jpeg -> webp
+bmp -> png -> jpeg -> webp -> heif
 ```
 if you would like to know gif/pnm/tiff/tga, this could be learned before jpeg.
+These raw data are not compressed-coded.

 ### FFPic Layers